angular/angular-cli/packages/schematics/angular/README.md

-resolver | Creates a new, generic resolver definition in the given or default project service | Creates a new, generic service definition in the given or default project service-worker | Pass this schematic to the "run" command to create a service worker universal | Pass this schematic to the "run" command to set up server-side rendering for an app web-worker | Creates a new, generic web worker definition in the given or default project workspace | Initializes an empty workspace and adds the necessary dependencies required by an Angular application
+resolver | Creates a new, generic resolver definition in the given or default project service | Creates a new, generic service definition in the given or default project service-worker | Pass this schematic to the "run" command to create a service worker web-worker | Creates a new, generic web worker definition in the given or default project workspace | Initializes an empty workspace and adds the necessary dependencies required by an Angular application